llamadigital/haipa/README.md

 Then Haipa can consume this API with

     api = Haipa.api(url:'http://localhost:3000/api/v1')
-    api.description # the root as a hash api.resource # the root as a Haipa::Resource
+    api.resource # the root as a Haipa::Resource
+    api.description # alias of api.resource
     api.links # the root links as a Haipa::Links
     api.href # the uri of the root api.embedded # the embedded resource array Haipa::Embedded
     api.resources # alias of api.embedded
+    api.to_hash # the api root as a hash

-    link = api.links
+    links = api.links
     links.things # the things Haipa::Resource
+    links.to_hash # the links as a hash

-    things = links.things
+    things = links.things # things Haipa::Resource
     things.links # the things index Haipa::Links
     things.embedded # the things index Haipa::Embedded
+    things.to_hash # the things resource as a hash

     embedded = things.embedded
     embedded.things # array of Haipa::Resource